 \textbf{Instruction-based Image Editing.} Within the landscape of image editing methods, instruction-based editing has emerged as a particularly intuitive approach.
 InstructPix2Pix~\cite{ brooks2022instructpix2pix} pioneered this paradigm by leveraging synthetic paired data and model fine-tuning.
 Subsequent work has focused on improved training strategies~\cite{Zhang2023MagicBrush, zhang2025context, SuperEdit,simsar2025uip2punsupervisedinstructionbasedimage,zhang2024hiveharnessinghumanfeedback,sun2023imagebrushlearningvisualincontext}, enhanced multimodal understanding~\cite{Smartedit,he2024freeeditmaskfreereferencebasedimage, Geng23instructdiff, EmuEdit, fu2024mgie}, and unified architectures~\cite{ OmniGen, ACE}.
 More recently, context-based flow models~\cite{ step1x-edit, labs2025flux1kontextflowmatching, wu2025qwenimagetechnicalreport} have demonstrated the effectiveness of in-context learning for coherent edits.
 Despite these advances, maintaining consistency across multiple sequential edits remains an open challenge.

-\textbf{Multi-turn Image Editing.} In multi-turn editing, some efforts attempt to address the challenge of sequential consistency.
+\textbf{Multi-turn Image Editing.} Several prior works attempt to address the challenge of sequential consistency in multi-turn editing.
 Emu Edit~\cite{EmuEdit} mitigates error accumulation via corrective processing and per-pixel thresholding.
 MTC~\cite{MTC} employs trajectory control and adaptive attention guidance to preserve coherence.
 VINCIE~\cite{qu2025vincie} trains a block-causal diffusion transformer on video data as interleaved multi-modal sequences.
 Although these methods demonstrate improved multi-turn capabilities, they lack a systematic understanding of the mechanisms causing cumulative degradation, which limits their ability to fundamentally prevent this phenomenon while maintaining editing quality.